bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

       ALTER TABLE fruits CHANGE unnecessary_column other_column int;

 Now we don't want to have the column that we created anymore.
-I seems like it contains a lot of unnecessary information a we would like to get rid of it.
+It seems like it contains a lot of unnecessary information and we would like to get rid of it.
 All we would have to do is run the following command.

+     ALTER TABLE fruits DROP other_column;

 The database will give you a warning to make sure that you actually want to delete the column.
 Click OK.

-     ALTER TABLE fruits DROP other_column;

 You did it!
 The column is gone, and you didn't screw anything up (hopefully).
 Because the column was being deleted anyways, we did not have to define the datatype in the column before we dropped it.

 ## MySQL/Databases - AND/OR

 The **AND** and **OR** modifiers are used **ONLY** in conjunction with the **HAVING** and **WHERE** statements discussed previously in this tutorial.
-To understand exactly what AND and OR statements do, we first need to dissect what exactly happens when we use **HAVING** and **WHERE** statements.
+To understand exactly what **AND** and **OR** statements do, we first need to dissect what exactly happens when we use **HAVING** and **WHERE** statements.

 Here is an example of a **WHERE** statement: